huaweicloud/terraform-provider-huaweicloud/website/docs/index.html.markdown

   authentication.
 You can specify either a path to the file or the contents of the key.
 If omitted the `OS_KEY` environment variable is used.

-* `endpoint_type` - (Optional) Specify which type of endpoint to use from the service catalog.
-It can be set using the OS_ENDPOINT_TYPE environment variable.
-If not set, public endpoints is used.

-* `swauth` - (Optional) Set to `true` to authenticate against Swauth, a Swift-native authentication system.
-If omitted, the `OS_SWAUTH` environment variable is used.
-You must also set `username` to the Swauth/Swift username such as `username:project`.
-Set the `password` to the Swauth/Swift key.
-  Finally, set `auth_url` as the location of the Swift service.
-Note that this will only work when used with the HuaweiCloud Object Storage resources.

-* `use_octavia` - (Optional) If set to `true`, API requests will go the Load Balancer service (Octavia) instead of the Networking service (Neutron).

 * `agency_name` - (Optional) if authorized by assume role, it must be set.
 The name of agency.